 Asics uses a seamless upper that is designed to reduce the chances of blisters

 Asics always puts together a comfortable shoe.
 This starts at the midsole.
 The gel and FluidRide technology ensure that your foot rests comfortably on top of the midsole.
-The midsole provides great cushion and bounce back when you’re running.
-The gel cushioning in particular absorbs the shock during toe off and striking.
+The midsole provides great cushion and bounces back when you’re running.
+The gel cushioning, in particular, absorbs the shock during toe-off and striking.
 The personal heel fit, as opposed to a typical heel counter, in the back conforms nicely to the back of your foot and keeps your foot comfortable inside the shoe.
 There is plenty of room in the toe box for your foot to move around.
 The upper isn’t restrictive and fairly responsive.
-The gender specific crash pad also goes a long way in adding to the comfort as it absorbs shock and stress.
+The gender-specific crash pad also goes a long way in adding to the comfort as it absorbs shock and stress.

 The style of Asics will never blow you away, but it’s sleek and simple.
 The upper is one solid color and the overlays blend in seamlessly.
 The gel in the midsole immediately stands out and looks as cool as it is comfortable.
 The lacing system